Pasifika Student Success

 Pasifika Engagement Adviser, Law

 Purcell is a Pasifika Engagement Adviser who provides holistic support to Pasifika law students attending Victoria University of Wellington.
 Originally from Hastings, Purcell moved to Wellington in 2013 for study.
-He has a conjoint LLB and BCom from Victoria and his main aim is to support all Pasifika law students to ensure that they stay and achieve.
+He has a conjoint LLB and BCom from Victoria University of Wellington and his main aim is to support all Pasifika law students to ensure that they stay and achieve.

 Pasifika Engagement Adviser, Science and Engineering